odewahn/dds-field-guide/codebase.md

 Hosting services provide a central point where you can manage and store all your code repositories.
 In addition to raw code storage, they usually offer features like issue tracking, collaborator management, and other process-oriented services.

 The following table lists hosting services managed by a 3rd party.
 The pricing model is typically based on a block of repositories for a monthly fee.

-// Will this render properly as a table and not a list?

 * [GitHub](https://github.com/).
 One of the largest and most successful Git hosting services.
 * [BitBucket](https://bitbucket.org/).
 [Atlassian](https://www.atlassian.com/)'s Git hosting solution.